Priyankasaggu11929/Build-Scripts/README.md

 If you are building a program that requires Boehm GC then you need to install it from the distribution.
 Boehm GC is trickier than other packages because the correct version of the package for a particular distro must be downloaded.

+On Red Hat based systems you should install `gc-devel`.
+On Debian based systems you should install `libgc-dev`.
+If a package is not available then you should manually install the garbage collector.

 ## Autotools

 Autotools is its own special kind of hell.
 Autotools is a place where progammers get sent when they have behaved badly.